 You will often find this easy to make brown sauce accompanying stir fry beef with broccoli.

-This chili oil is perfect for chili or hot spicy food lovers.
-This chili oil is great to go with dumplings and noodles.
-You can also add this chili oil in your Bang Bang Chicken.
-You can store this chili oil in a dry and clean jar for up to 1 month.
+Chili oil is perfect for chili or hot spicy food lovers.
+It is great to go with dumplings and noodles.
+You can also add chili oil in your Bang Bang Chicken.
+You can store it in a dry and clean jar for up to 1 month.
 Please store the jar in a dark and cool space in your kitchen.

 A hot and spicy version of classic dumpling dipping sauce.